jesuschao/Coursera_Project/README.md

 ### PURPOSE.

-The aim of this project is to carry out the analysis of some courses in "Coursera" website that could be very useful for people who want to build a career in data science or data analysis.
+The aim of this project is to carry out an analysis of some courses in "Coursera" website that could be very useful for people who want to build a career in data science or data analysis.

-Some bullet points related to the most requested universities and skills.
-Is it important the level learning when a learner is going to choose a course? or maybe rating weights more on the investment decision.
+Some questions that may arise could be;

+    - When a student is going to choose a course, does it affect the learning level in their choice?

+    - Is Coursera more focussed on beginners or on advanced learners?

+    - What weights more on the student´s investment decision; rating's course or number of students?

-After having assesed some datasets from Kaggle, it was decided that scrapping Coursera website (the method used has been "Selenium") was much a better option based on the quantity and quality of data obtained.
+After having assesed some datasets from Kaggle, it was decided that scrapping Coursera website (the method used has been "Selenium") was much a better option.
+This decision was based on the quantity and quality of the data obtained.

-All data has been cleaned and evaluated.
-After that, some interesting insights has been visualized with Power BI programm.
+After having cleaned and evaluated data, some interesting insights has been visualized with Power BI programm.

 ![](https://img.europapress.es/fotoweb/fotonoticia_20180227132614_420.jpg)